 TROSA is a comprehensive, long-term, residential substance abuse recovery program.
 TROSA is the largest state-licensed residential therapeutic community in North Carolina and is widely respected for its innovative entrepreneurial approach to the pervasive issue of substance abuse.
 919-419-1059

 Urban Ministries of Durham

-Urban Ministries seeks to comprehensively address the emergency needs of the poor, hungry, and homeless in Durham, North Carolina.
+Urban Ministries seeks to comprehensively address the emergency needs of poor, hungry, and homeless people in Durham, North Carolina.
 It is one of the largest providers of emergency shelter for homeless men, women, and families in Durham.
 919-682-0538.
 Try your luck with UMD’s interactive social media game designed to build awareness about issues of homelessness at www.playspent.org.

 USA Veterans Help

 USA Veterans Help is contracted by the Department of Veterans Affairs (VA) to provide emergency shelter to homeless veterans.
 919-539-3390.